Have you ever heard the phrase, “People don’t like to be sold…but they love to buy?”

 Here are four specific principles for the consultative sales process, designed to help you act as a trusted adviser and problem solver for your potential customers.

-The more you know, the better you can diagnose the customer problem.
+Consultative selling is all about understanding your potential customer.
+The more you know, the better you can diagnose their pain points.

 Consider this to be the research stage or a get-to-know-you exercise.
 Learn all you can about the potential customer.
 What problems do they have?
 What is their background?
 Does what they think they want align with their needs?